umount /mnt/windows

 Filesystem Size Used Avail Use% Mounted on

-Finally, update the boot menu to remove the Windows option using the steps outlined in section 1.5 above.
+Finally, update the boot menu to remove the Windows option using the steps outlined earlier in this chapter.

-The Windows partitions in a dual boot configuration can be removed at any time to free up space for an Ubuntu system by identifying which partitions belong to Windows and then deleting them.
+The Windows partitions in a dual boot configuration can be removed anytime to free up space for a Ubuntu system by identifying which partitions belong to Windows and then deleting them.
 Once deleted, the unallocated space can be used to create a new filesystem and mounted to make it available to the Ubuntu system.
-The final task is to remove the Windows option from the boot menu configuration.
-These tasks can be performed either from the command-line using fdisk, or from within the desktop environment using gnome-disks.